Ihsan-03/Ihsan-03/README.md

 I'm a DevOps-focused engineer with hands-on experience in automation, cloud infrastructure and continuous integration workflows.
 Skilled in using tools like Docker, AWS and Git to streamline software delivery and improve system reliability.
-I enjoy building scalable, secure and efficient deployment workflows while applying practical problem-solving and a collaborative mindset.
+I focus on building scalable, secure and efficient deployment workflows while applying practical problem-solving and a collaborative mindset.

 ---